-Roger L. Kemp has been a municipal Chief Executive Officer of cities in Connecticut, New Jersey, and California during his public service career.
+Roger L. Kemp has been a municipal Chief Executive Officer of major cities in Connecticut, New Jersey, and California, during his public service career.
 Prior to this, he worked his way through school while serving as the Assistant to the President of a real estate brokerage and appraisal company in San Diego, California.
 In fact, Roger was the recipient of a scholarship from the California Real Estate Association (CREA) to complete his undergraduate education.
 He subsequently received a Bachelor of Science (BS) degree in Business Administration, with a Specialization in Real Estate, from San Diego State University (SDSU).

 After receiving his Master of Public Administration (MPA) degree from SDSU two years later, he began his public service career in the Office of Budget and Management Services (OBMS) and, later, in the Office of the City Manager, in the City of Oakland, CA. Roger attended Golden Gate University’s (GGU) doctoral program in Public Administration in the evening while serving in Oakland.
 He received his degree five-years later.
 Roger became a city manager the same month that he received his doctoral degree.

 Roger has written, edited, and been a contributing author to nearly 50 books dealing with cities.
-Many of his books focus on various aspects of cities, and highlight national best practices being used to improve the quality of their services as well as their livability.
+Many of his books focus on various aspects of cities, and highlight the national best practices being used to improve the quality of their services as well as their livability.
 These best practices include minimizing the negative impact of automobiles, growth management, the restoration of nature, the positive aspects of using the arts for inner-city renewal, and state-of-the-art economic development practices.
-Roger has also written about the importance of strategic planning, financial management, and how to properly plan for the future of America’s cities.
+Roger has also written about the importance of strategic planning, evolving immigrant services, financial management, and how to properly plan for the future of America’s cities.

 Roger's presentations focus on societal trends impacting our cities.
 He stresses that public officials should proactively plan for the future, rather than merely react to events as they occur.
 Based on his recent research, he also focuses on city (town) and college (gown) relationships.
 This process enhances the quality-of-life for all of the stakeholders in a community.

 Roger can be reached via email (firstname.lastname@example.org), and his qualifications can be further viewed on his company’s website (www.rogerlkemp.com).
 The books-in-print from his primary publisher can be reviewed at his publisher's website, which is listed to the right of this website page under "Quick Links."